 Representatives for both SoFi and Charles Schwab declined to comment on the report

 The story broke shortly after SoFi announced that CEO Mike Cagney would be stepping down amid sexual harassment allegations.
 The company has yet to announce a replacement for Cagney.
 Earlier in the month, another online lender, Earnest, announced that it would be acquired by Navient for $155 million in cash.

-Ultimately, it seems that SoFi has decided to simply wait until its initial public offering (IPO), which is currently slated for 2019.
+Ultimately, it seems that SoFi has decided to simply wait until its initial public offering (IPO), which was slated for 2019.
 Based on its most recent fundraising in February, solidified its place as the highest valued online lender in the country.
 Despite being a private, venture-backed company, it’s worth twice as much as the publicly-traded Lending Club.

 The lender has funded $25 billion in loans since its inception and estimates it has saved its members $2.05 billion.
-As of October 2017, its website says it currently has 390,000 members, but earlier this year Cagney predicted that it would have 500,000 by the end of the year.